VKSharma17/XRUnity/README.md

-This is the project repository for XRUnity Course.
+This is the project repository for "Design for XR with Unity3D" Course.

 It will be updated as the course progresses.